Please rotate your device

 You will be asked to provide a schedule of the value of assets and liabilities (including equity in property and pension valuations) whether in joint or sole names.
 This information will be recorded in a form known as a Statement of Information and must be accurate.
-The Consent Order and Statement of Information are both sent to the Court for approval by the Judge with the Court fee of £50.
-The Consent Order cannot be filed with the Court until after decree nisi is pronounced and importantly the Court will not accept the Consent Order without the statement of information.
+The Consent Order and Statement of Information are both sent to the Court for approval by the Judge with the Court fee of £53.
+The Consent Order cannot be filed with the Court until after the Conditional Order is pronounced and importantly the Court will not accept the Consent Order without the statement of information.

 The District Judge will consider the Consent Order and Statement of Information and if satisfied that all is in order the Consent Order will be approved and sealed by the Court making it a final Order and legally binding.
 The Judge does have the power to refuse to make an Order, although this rarely happens.
 If on the face of the paperwork the agreement appears essentially unfair the Judge may ask questions or even request a hearing to justify the reasoning behind the agreement.